transmute-industries/draft-ietf-spice-charter/charter.md

 Digital credentials based on IETF standards have use cases ranging from personal credentials, such as drivers licenses and vaccination proofs, to business-to-business or business-to-government applications.
 One example is fraud and counterfitting prevention in cross-border trade documents by protecting digital representations of mill test reports, bills of materials, bills of lading, or commercial invoices.

+These scenarios were addressed with registered claim names in JOSE and COSE, but resulting solution have lead to fragmented approaches, where each working group rediscovers the essential architecture and conventions necessary for issuers to make claims about subjects.

 In order to meet privacy, security, and sustainability objectives, digital credentials need to be designed with awareness of computation and storage constraints associated with their use cases.
 These objectives can be achieved by leveraging industry adopted standards and managing tradeoffs between cutting-edge and well-established cryptography.